 In June 2014 he was appointed Deputy Head of the Prudential Regulation Authority and has been writing on matters of financial stability, policy co-ordination and governance, competition policy, supervision and regulation.
 This period also included a spell of eight months as Executive Director for Insurance Supervision and he was also responsible for co-ordinating the Bank’s work on climate change.

-Among a range of outside positions he currently chairs the board of trustees at the London Institute of Banking and Finance and he is a visiting professor in economics and finance at Richmond University, the American International University in London.
+Among a range of outside positions he is a Non-Executive Director at the UK Debt Management Office and he is a visiting professor in economics and finance at Richmond University, the American International University in London.